 Here are the seven best vegetarian dishes I tried throughout my 11-day trip.

-Whether you’re vegetarian or not, tajine is a staple with most Moroccan meals (like rice and curry in Sri Lanka or bread and olive oil in Italy).
+Whether you’re vegetarian or not, tagine is a staple with most Moroccan meals (like rice and curry in Sri Lanka or bread and olive oil in Italy).
 While the North African stew is often associated with beef or chicken, it can be made meat-free with delicious results.
-Commonly cooked with onion, garlic, ginger, pumpkin, carrot, zucchini and chickpeas, a tajine is seasoned with spices like cinnamon, cumin, turmeric and saffron and often topped with dried fruits or nuts for a bit of crunch and sweetness.
-Be warned – a truly authentic tajine must be cooked in a thick bottomed clay tajine pot, to ensure the flavour is just right.
+Commonly cooked with onion, garlic, ginger, pumpkin, carrot, zucchini and chickpeas, a tagine is seasoned with spices like cinnamon, cumin, turmeric and saffron and often topped with dried fruits or nuts for a bit of crunch and sweetness.
+Be warned – a truly authentic tagine must be cooked in a thick bottomed clay tagine pot, to ensure the flavour is just right.